Egbert-Azure/egbert-azure.Github.io/_posts/2023-08-25-Victor-Palciauskas-Tournament.md

 In response, Black devised a counterplan, offering an exchange to counteract White's aggressive intentions.
 A series of imbalances ensued, culminating in the capture of a Rook and three pawns in exchange for a Bishop and Knight.
 The advantage was seized, and the endgame witnessed the emergence of two connected passed pawns skillfully maneuvered to secure victory.

 I had the pleasure to play Matt again in the **Individual Championship Preliminaries Group 34** and we ended [with a draw](https://www.iccf.com/game?id=1295018).
-He became CCE (Correspondence Chess Expert)
+He became a CCE (Correspondence Chess Expert)
-2022 in 2022 ![CCE (Correspondence Chess Expert)
+2022 in 2022![CCE (Correspondence Chess Expert)
 2022 ](image-3.png)

 <link rel="stylesheet" type="text/css" href="https://pgn.chessbase.com/CBReplay.css"/>